matplotlib/basemap/data/basemap_data_hires/README.md

 ## Installation

-The package is available in PyPI and can be installed with [`pip`]:
+The package is available on PyPI and can be installed with [`pip`]:
 ```python
 python -m pip install basemap-data-hires
 ```